 So the obvious starting point is to register an “uncaughtException” event listener, part of the native Node.js “process” module.
 That gives us:

 As you can notice, we are grabbing the error and we are able to call the “next” callback.
-However, Mocha get into our legs and do not let us handle that error gracefully.
+However, Mocha gets into our legs and does not let us handle that error gracefully.
 It reports that error as an error, even if we were happy about it.
 What an intrusive behavior, but let’s not blame Mocha, it is required for other situations.

 What can we do about it?
 We unplug the mocha listener, and any other listener if there are any, plug ours and, when we’re done, re-wire everything the way it was, not forgetting to unplug our just created listener.
 Hope I was clear.
 This is the final code: